FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Discussion

 \section{Discussion}

-We note that all of the CONGEST algorithms we employ assume a static network topology.
-However, we utilize them in a \emph{dynamic} environment.
-That is, we run a topology change detection in the background, and we reconstruct the solution (e.g., a spanning tree) whenever a topology change is detected.
-Therefore, in our algorithms, we treat the topology as static (i.e., we address the neighborhood of a node without a temporal context).
-An alternative is to use \emph{dynamic} message passing algorithms (e.g.,~\cite{baswana2012fully,censorhillel_et_al:LIPIcs:2021:13513}) that leverage previous solutions to derive a new solution on a topology change, which may reduce the round complexity.
-However, these algorithms are often more complex (and thus, could require additional switch resources), and we found the static solutions sufficiently fast.
+The message-passing algorithms we employ assume a static network topology, but we utilize them in a \emph{dynamic} network where changes could happen any time.
+Our solution (Section~\ref{sec:distributed-framework}) is to reinvoke reactions upon every event.
+An alternative is \emph{dynamic} message-passing algorithms~\cite{baswana2012fully,censorhillel_et_al:LIPIcs:2021:13513} that leverage previous solutions to derive a new one on a topology change, which may reduce round complexity.
+However, these algorithms are often more complex and may require more switch resources, and we found our solution sufficiently fast.

-Possible future work would be to develop a theoretical switch model that would allow theorists to more readily develop switch-implementable algorithms.
-For example, such a model could include resource limitations (such as memory and computation) and potentially modify the optimization to consider costs other than the round complexity (e.g., the number of TCAM entries used).
+Possible future work includes defining a language of \sysname and implementing a compiler to automatically translate user code into switch implementation.
+Some components of the language would be an execution graph that specifies the dependency of different algorithms, and an objective function, in terms of convergence time or other performance metrics.
+The compiler would compute an execution plan to satisfy all constraints and minimize the objective function.

+We remark that after completing \sysname's reaction, users may optionally launch the controller to perform some management tasks, such as running a centralized algorithm to obtain a fully optimal solution, or offloading the switches' states back to end hosts to free up switch memory.

 \begin{small} \end{small}